m-tayyab-phpdev/E-visa-Web-Application-PHP-MySQL-/README.md

-# E-visa-Web-Application-PHP-MySQL-
-A web application for online visa applications and processing, featuring modules for Admin, HR, and Employees.
-Enables secure application submission, status tracking, and streamlined visa management.

 E-Visa Processing System
 ------
 A comprehensive web application designed to simplify and digitize the visa application process.
 It provides secure online application submission, status tracking, and streamlined management for Admin, HR, and Employee roles.